buhleqampi/buhleqampi/README.md

 - 🔭 I’m currently working on ... a few personal projects
-- 🌱 I’m currently learning ... almost everything
+- 🌱 I’m currently learning ...
+Java and Python
 - 👯 I’m looking to collaborate on ...Open Source and freelance projects
 - 🤔 I’m looking for help with ...nothing, I am basically a WIZ
-- 💬 Ask me about ...anything code related
+- 💬 Ask me about ...anything computer science/ programming related
 - 📫 How to reach me: ...follow me on GitHub and LinkedIn
 - ⚡ Fun fact: ...I love programming